 Contact the editor: 94% of authority sites operate their blogs through one or more editors.
 If you think that your resource content should be on the same page on which Copyblogger’s post appears, go ahead and contact the editor.
 The site even provides an email address on their “contact us” page:

 Through email outreach, you can build a relationship with the editors (Vitaly and Markus).
 You can even use this funny link request email template.
 Or, better yet, tweak it to make it unique to your voice.

-Note: Replicating your competitor’s best links may not be easy.
+Note: Replicating your competitor’s best links may not be and easy part of your link building strategy.
 In fact, there’s a decent chance that there was some prior relationship between your competitor and the trusted site where their links came from.
 But, don’t give up.

 I’ve earned several links from authority sites, just by following other people’s links and providing immense value.